 At this time, there will be no change to the emergency cash process.

-What will change for University departments that make cash deposits?
+What has changed for University departments that make cash deposits?

 Administrators can read our frequently asked questions about changes for departments making cash deposits.